ervin-macic/leetcode-for-fun/README.md

-# Doing LeetCode for fun
+missing solving problems for fun